anphonic/ej2-aspnetmvc-docs/src/charts/bullet-chart/title.md

 ### Position as Top

-By setting the `titlePosition` to `Top`, you can display the title and subtitle at the top of the chart.
-The default title and subtitle positions of the bullet chart is `Top`.
+By setting the `titlePosition` to **Top**, you can display the title and subtitle at the top of the Bullet Chart.
+The default title and subtitle positions of the Bullet Chart is **Top**.

 {% aspTab template="bullet-chart/title/top", sourceFiles="top.cs" %}